 • concurrent diseases

-• change in medication (check interactions!)
+• changes in medication (check interactions!)

 • increase in minor bleeding